alex-bellon/wikipedia/README.md

 - [Stanford Bunny](https://en.wikipedia.org/wiki/Stanford_bunny) - Standard for scanning 3d objects
 - [Utah Teapot](https://en.wikipedia.org/wiki/Utah_teapot) - Standard 3D test model
 - [Z-Fighting](https://en.wikipedia.org/wiki/Z-fighting) - When 2 planes are in the same position and 'mesh' together.

+### Hardware/Signals
+- [Bell character](https://en.wikipedia.org/wiki/Bell_character) - a device control code originally sent to ring a small electromechanical bell on tickers and other teleprinters and teletypewriters to alert operators at the other end of the line, often of an incoming message.
+- [Control character](https://en.wikipedia.org/wiki/Control_character) - a code point (a number) in a character set, that does not represent a written symbol.
+They are used as in-band signaling to cause effects other than the addition of a symbol to the text.

 ### Image Processing
 - [Lenna](https://en.wikipedia.org/wiki/Lenna) - Standard test image for image processing